Mets advance in playoffs with 4-2 win over Brewers as Alonso homers to spark 9th-inning rally

 Milwaukee appeared to have the victory in hand after pinch-hitter Jake Bauers and Sal Frelick broke a scoreless tie by opening the seventh inning with back-to-back homers on consecutive pitches from Jose Buttó.
 Rookie right-hander Tobias Myers and three Brewers relievers combined on a two-hit shutout through the first eight innings.

-Twelve straight Mets had been retired when they opened the ninth against Williams, a two-time NL reliever of the year who had earned the save Wednesday in Milwaukee’s Game 2 victory.
+In fact, 12 straight Mets had been retired when they entered the ninth against Williams, a two-time NL reliever of the year who had earned the save Wednesday in Milwaukee’s Game 2 victory.

 But he wasn’t his normal self on this night.

+“I’m not going to make any excuse,” Williams said.
+“I didn’t execute the way I needed to.
+They got the job done and I didn’t.”

-Francisco Lindor opened the ninth by working an eight-pitch walk.
+Francisco Lindor opened the inning by working an eight-pitch walk.
 Mark Vientos struck out, then Brandon Nimmo singled sharply on an 0-2 pitch to put runners at the corners.

-That brought up Alonso, who has 226 career homers in six seasons but hadn’t gone deep since Sept.
+That brought up Alonso, who has 226 career home runs in six seasons but hadn’t delivered an extra-base hit since homering on Sept.
 19.

+“I know Devin has great stuff,” Alonso said.
+“I’ve seen him pitch a ton.
+We were teammates in the WBC (World Baseball Classic).
+He’s a tough AB.”

 After getting ahead 3-1 in the count, Alonso drove an 86 mph changeup to the opposite field over the wall in right.
 He put his fingers to his mouth in a “chef’s kiss” gesture as he rounded first base and gave New York the lead.